devchristian1337/route-finder/README.md

 ### Rate Limiting

 - If you're experiencing rate limiting, try reducing the maximum number of results requested or wait a few minutes before trying again.
+- ScrapingBee has API usage limits based on your plan.
+Check your account for remaining credits.

 ### No Routes Found

 - Some websites may block scraping or have robots.txt rules preventing indexing.
 Try another website or reduce the number of results.
 - Ensure the URL is correctly formatted.
 If unsure, include the full URL with `https://` prefix.
+- Websites that are very new or not well-indexed by Google may return few or no results.

+### Browser Compatibility

+- RouteFinder works best on modern browsers like Chrome, Firefox, Safari, and Edge.
+- If experiencing display issues, try clearing your browser cache or using a different browser.

 ## Contributing